danieldriver/danieldriver.github.io/_posts/2013-11-20-winter-2014-textbooks.md

 ---
-layout: post
 title: Winter 2014 Textbooks
-description: "Future students, these books are required for my courses next semester."
+desc: "These books are required for my courses next semester."
 category: notes
 ---

-To my future students:

 The Winter 2014 semester approaches, and it's not too soon to think about the books you'll need.
-The Tyndale bookstore stocks all required texts for Tyndale classes, and you can look up [classes by semester][1] on their website.
+The Tyndale bookstore stocks all required texts for Tyndale classes, and you can look up classes by semester on their website.

-Many people look for better prices online, and Amazon.ca does often undercut our bookstore --- though they don't offer $50/class vouchers for early registrants!
+Many people look for better prices online, and Amazon.ca does often undercut the bookstore --- though they don't offer $50/class vouchers for early registrants!
 If you go your own way, though, there is a risk of picking up the wrong edition of a book.
 This has happend to students before you, and it is not ideal.